PegliOne/FakeOS-Windows-98/README.md

 ### Number Guess

 When Number Guess is opened (or restarted), it selects a number between 1 and 100.
 To guess the number, enter a value in the input and click the submit button.
-Non-numerical inputs or inputs outside of the 1 - 100 range will not be accepted.
+Blank inputs, non-numerical inputs and inputs outside of the 1 - 100 range will not be accepted.

 A message will be displayed stating whether the number selected was the correct number, a number that's too high or a number that's too low.
 The correct number will remain the same until the game ends.